PhilterPaper/Text-KnuthPlass/README.md

 # Text-KnuthPlass

-C<Text::KnuthPlass> is a Perl and XS (C) implementation of the well-known TeX paragraph-shaping (a.k.a. line-breaking) algorithm, as created by Donald E.
+'Text::KnuthPlass' is a Perl and XS (C) implementation of the well-known TeX paragraph-shaping (a.k.a. line-breaking) algorithm, as created by Donald E.
 Knuth and Michael F. Plass in 1981.